cherrai/findme/README.md

 ### Interface: `GeoInfo`

-The data structure is consistent with the returned data of https://ip-api.com/docs/api:json, but with `status` and `message` field omited.
+The data structure is consistent with the returned data of https://ip-api.com/docs/api:json, but with `status` and `message` field omitted.

 ## Notice